Associate in Science (A.S.)

 Engineering is a broad based field that offers opportunities in a range of engineering occupations including:

 As competitive pressures and advances in technology fuel improvements and updates to product design, manufacturing processes, and productivity, employment opportunities will remain strong in the field.
 With the use of new computer and communication systems, engineers are better able to produce and analyze product designs rapidly and in collaboration with other engineers throughout the world.
 The A.S.
-Engineering Science degree program at Finger Lakes Community College provides a core mathematics and science education and prepares you to pursue a bachelor's degree in any engineering specialty.
+Engineering Science degree program at FLCC provides a core mathematics and science education and prepares you to pursue a bachelor's degree in any engineering specialty.

 The A.S.
 Engineering Science degree program is broad enough to accommodate individual interests and career plans within the engineering discipline.
 After successfully completing the program, you may transfer as a junior into a baccalaureate degree program in engineering or a related field.